gsoft-inc/wl-squide/CONTRIBUTING.md

 ```

 > [!NOTE]
-> The `samples/endpoints/apiKeys.js` is ignored by Git and will not be pushed to the remote repository.
+> The `samples/endpoints/apiKeys.js` file is ignored by Git and will not be pushed to the remote repository.

 ### Setup Retype